-Telecoil program
+Telecoil

-Helps you hear better when using a telephone with a built-in loop, or when you are in buildings with teleloop systems such as theaters, churches, or lecture rooms.
-This symbol or a similar sign is shown wherever a teleloop has been installed.
+Telecoil can help you hear better when using a phone with a built-in loop or when in buildings with teleloop systems such as theaters, places of worship, or lecture rooms.
+This symbol is shown wherever a teleloop has been installed.